souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

     ```

     What it is doing is, first it is reading the request JSON data and  unmarshalling it into `customer` struct, then it is making `INSERT`  query to the database to add the data.
 Simple!

+6. The code for updating the user is as follows:-